Islam in Chile: Infrastructure

 Through the 1970s and 1980s, there were no religious leaders or centers for praying.
 Muslims who maintained the faith met in the residence of Taufik Rumie' Dalu, a trader of Syrian origin.
 In 1990 the construction of the Al-Salam Mosque began, the first in the country.
 In 1995 another mosque was inaugurated in Temuco, and 1998 a new one in Iquique.
 In Chile, Islam is primarily the result of Lebanese, Syrian and Palestinian migrations from the 19th and early 20th centuries.
 Fleeing conditions in the Ottoman Empire, these Levantine immigrants and their descendants permanently settled in Chile and established the first Islamic institutions in the 1920s.

+Demographics

+Muslims comprise 0.067% of Chile's population aged 15 or older as of 2024.
+The Santiago Metropolitan Region has the largest Muslim population, with 4,428 people (0.07%).
+However, two regions have a higher proportion of Muslims than the Metropolitan Region: Tarapacá (0.3%) and Arica y Parinacota (0.08%).
+Most of Tarapacá's Muslims are Pakistani immigrants who arrived in large numbers in the early 1990s, but there are also Muslims of Moroccan, Lebanese, Syrian, Turkish, Peruvian, Bolivian, and Colombian origin.
+Iquique is the commune of Chile with both the largest Muslim population in absolute terms and the highest percentage of Muslims, with 753 people representing 0.46% of its population.
+Tarapacá and Iquique are the only region and commune of Chile where Islam surpasses Judaism, respectively.

 Today

 There are a number of organizations founded by the Muslim community in Chile, including: